2023 Formula 2 Championship: Team changes

-German Formula 4 team PHM Racing took over the entry and assets of Charouz Racing System at the end of the 2022 season, and runs in cooperation with the Czech squad under the PHM Racing by Charouz moniker.
+German Formula 4 team PHM Racing took over the entry and assets of Charouz Racing System at the end of the 2022 season, and ran in cooperation with the Czech squad under the PHM Racing by Charouz moniker.

-Carlin compete under new ownership in 2023.
+Carlin competed under new ownership in 2023.
 The New Zealand-based car manufacturer Rodin Cars became majority shareholder of the team.
-With that, the team is now called Rodin Carlin.
+With that, the team's name changed to Rodin Carlin.

 Hitech partnered with hardware company Pulse-Eight during the off-season, changing the official name of the team to Hitech Pulse-Eight.

-Virtuosi Racing and the Invicta Watch Group announced a multi-year strategic partnership that saw the name of the team change to Invicta Virtuosi Racing.
+Virtuosi Racing and the Invicta Watch Group announced a multi-year strategic partnership which saw the name of the team change to Invicta Virtuosi Racing.

+Mid-season changes

+PHM Racing parted ways with Charouz Racing System starting from round 13, losing its support from the Czech team.
+From then on, the team operated independently of them.

 Driver changes

-Reigning team champion MP Motorsport debuted a new lineup: Reigning champion Felipe Drugovich left the series whilst Clément Novalak left the team after coming fourteenth with them.
-The team signed the driver lineup that competed for Prema Racing in 2022: 2021 FIA Formula 3 champion Dennis Hauger, who came tenth with Prema in his rookie season, and Jehan Daruvala, who came seventh and embarked on his fourth season in the championship.
+Reigning Teams' Champions MP Motorsport started the season with a completely new driver lineup: Reigning Formula 2 Champion Felipe Drugovich left the series, whilst Clément Novalak left the team, finishing fourteenth with them in last year's Drivers' Championship.
+The team opted for the two drivers who competed for Prema Racing last season: 2021 FIA Formula 3 Champion Dennis Hauger, who came tenth with Prema in his rookie season, and Jehan Daruvala, who came seventh and embarked on his fourth season in the championship.

-Carlin saw both their drivers departing the championship, with Logan Sargeant graduating to Formula One with Williams and Liam Lawson moving to the Super Formula Championship to compete with Red Bull-affiliated Team Mugen.
-The team consists of two Red Bull junior drivers in 2023: Enzo Fittipaldi moved over from Charouz and Zane Maloney embarked on his first full-time Formula 2 season after debuting in the 2022 finale with Trident.
+Rodin Carlin saw both their drivers departing the championship, with Logan Sargeant graduating to Formula One with Williams Racing and Liam Lawson moving to the Super Formula Championship to compete with Red Bull-affiliated Team Mugen.
+The driver line-up consisted of two Red Bull Junior Team drivers in 2023: Enzo Fittipaldi moved over from Charouz Racing System and Zane Maloney embarked on his first full Formula 2 season after debuting in the 2022 finale with Trident.

-ART driver Frederik Vesti left the team and joined Prema Racing.
+ART Grand Prix driver Frederik Vesti left the team and joined Prema Racing.
 Victor Martins replaced him, stepping up to ART's Formula 2 squad after winning the 2022 FIA Formula 3 Championship with the same team.

-Prema Racing replaced their MP-bound driver pairing of Dennis Hauger and Jehan Daruvala with Ferrari Driver Academy member Oliver Bearman, who finished third in the 2022 FIA Formula 3 Championship, and Frederik Vesti, who returned to Prema after finishing ninth in his rookie season in Formula 2 with ART Grand Prix.
+Prema Racing replaced their MP-bound driver pairing of Dennis Hauger and Jehan Daruvala with Ferrari Driver Academy member Oliver Bearman, who finished third in the 2022 FIA Formula 3 Championship standings, and Frederik Vesti, who returned to Prema Racing after finishing ninth in the standings as a rookie in Formula 2 with ART Grand Prix.

-Hitech Pulse-Eight is another team that has an all-Red Bull lineup in 2023.
-The team signed Isack Hadjar, fourth in FIA Formula 3 in 2022 with the same outfit, and Jak Crawford, who returned to Hitech after last competing for them in the 2021 FIA Formula 3 Championship and coming seventh with Prema in F3 in 2022.
+Hitech Pulse-Eight was another team having a Red Bull junior driver lineup in 2023.
+The team signed Isack Hadjar, who came fourth in FIA Formula 3 in 2022 with the same outfit, and Jak Crawford, who returned to Hitech after last competing for them in the 2021 FIA Formula 3 Championship and coming seventh with Prema Racing in FIA Formula 3 in 2022.
 Marcus Armstrong left the series after three seasons and moved to Chip Ganassi Racing in IndyCar.